-However, the requirements for motorists following the end of the transition period are, as yet, unknown.
-Unless a trade agreement between the UK and the EU makes provisions for UK motorists, all UK motorists driving in Europe from 1 January 2021, whether privately owned or part of a fleet will need to ensure they carry a Green Card as proof of third-party motor insurance.
+The new post-Brexit agreement on travel in Europe requires all UK motorists driving in Europe from 1 January 2021, whether privately owned or part of a fleet, to carry a Green Card as proof of third-party motor insurance.

 Why the need for a Green Card?